Tanzyingsz/DDM-Dissertation/Literature Review 5.0.md

 > Stanton, A. (2012).
 The clues to a great story. [online] Ted.com.
 Available at: https://www.ted.com/talks/andrew_stanton_the_clues_to_a_great_story?language=en [Accessed 24 Jun.
 2020].

 > Harvard Business Review.
 (2015).
 The New Science of Customer Emotions. [online] Available at: https://hbr.org/2015/11/the-new-science-of-customer-emotions [Accessed 21 Jun.
 2020].

-> Frederick, D., Mohler, J., Vorvoreanu, M., & Glotzbach, R. (2015).
-The Effects of Parallax Scrolling on User Experience in Web Design.
-Journal of Usability Studies, 10(2).

-> Wang, R. and Sundar, S.S., 2018.
-How does parallax scrolling influence user experience?
-A test of TIME (Theory of Interactive Media Effects).
-International Journal of Human–Computer Interaction, 34(6), pp.533-543.

 > Emojipedia (2020).
 Emojipedia FAQ. [online] Emojipedia.org.
 Available at: https://emojipedia.org/faq/ [Accessed 3 Jul.
 2020].